PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Added change_submits capability to Checkbox, Tab Group
 * Combobox - Can set value to an Index into the Values table rather than the Value itself
 * Warnings added to Drawing routines for Graph element (rather than crashing)
 * Window - can "force top level" window to be used rather than a normal window.
-Means that instead of calling Tk to get a window, will call TopLevel to get the window
+Means that instead of calling Tk to get a window, it will call TopLevel to get the window
 * Window Disable / Enable - Disables events (button clicks, etc) for a Window.
 Use this when you open a second window and want to disable the first window from doing anything.
 This will simulate a 'dialog box'
 * Tab Group returns a value with Window is Read.
 Return value is the string of the selected tab
 * Turned off grab_anywhere for Popups